 This course is composed of eight sessions, each with a one-hour video program addressing a topic area in the life sciences that is likely to be part of any elementary school science curriculum.
-Posing the question “What is life?”, the course begins by defining life and by considering how life forms are classified.
+The course begins by posing the question “What is life?”
+It then defines “life” and considers how life forms are classified.
 Animal and plant life cycles then become the focus for investigating the continuity of life.
 Next, diversity within the living world provides the context for exploring the basics of biological evolution.
 Finally, large-scale biological processes are introduced by looking at how energy and matter enter and move through the living world.
-Video examples, colorful graphics, lively animations, demonstrations, models and other visual strategies are used as learning tools to bring meaning to the content being addressed.
+Video examples, colorful graphics, lively animations, demonstrations, models, and other visual strategies are used as learning tools to bring meaning to the content being addressed.

 What distinguishes living things from dead and nonliving things?
 No single characteristic is enough to define what is meant by “life.”
 In this session, five characteristics are introduced as unifying themes in the living world.

 2: Classifying Living Things

 How can we make sense of the living world?
 During this session, a systematic approach to biological classification is introduced as a starting point for understanding the nature of the remarkable diversity of life on Earth.

 3: Animal Life Cycles